German model: Counter-argument: rise of the German model

-As of 2009 and the recent worldwide economic downturn, some analysts have speculated that the German model of social capitalism is resurgent and is the most responsible economic system that still ensures the survival of the free market.
-With recent economic schemes and company abuses, such as in the Bernard Madoff scandal, the Enron scandal, and the 2008 financial crisis, the German model of a rigidly structured and regulated economy has become more attractive.
+As of 2009 and with the worldwide economic downturn through the Great Recession, some analysts speculated that the German model of social capitalism is resurgent and is the most responsible economic system that still ensures the survival of the free market.
+With 2000s economic schemes and company abuses, such as in the Bernard Madoff scandal, the Enron scandal, and the 2008 financial crisis, the German model of a rigidly structured and regulated economy has become more attractive.
 From 2003 to 2008, Germany (a nation with only 80 million inhabitants) was the world's biggest exporter.
 In 2009, China (1.3 billion inhabitants) overtook Germany in exports.
 One of the reasons for this are the Hidden Champions as a result of the German Model.
 Germany's Hartz Reforms and a growing low-wage sector are believed to have weakened the core setup of this German Model.